CalestialAshley35/WinPkg/README.md

 - **Package Publishing**: Create and publish your own packages to the repository.
 - **Repository Management**: Load and manage a repository of packages locally.
 - **Multi-Package Manager Support**: Install and uninstall packages using popular package managers like `pip`, `nuget`, `npm`, `go`, `gem`, and `composer`.
+- **Importing from GitHub**: Install and Uninstall Packages from GitHub

 ## Installation